-For adult patients with type 2 diabetes and moderatea renal impairment,
+Nearly 40% of patients with type 2 diabetes may develop renal impairment2

-No significant difference in renal function vs placebo as measured by eGFR1
+In the LIRA-RENAL study, Victoza® showed no significant difference in renal function vs placebo as measured by eGFR4

 eGFR=estimated glomerular filtration rate.

-A 26-week, double-blind, placebo-controlled, parallel-group, randomized study in adult patients with type 2 diabetes and moderate renal impairment (eGFR 30-59 mL/min/1.73 m2).
+Davies (LIRA-RENAL)4: A 26-week, double-blind, placebo-controlled, parallel-group, randomized study in adult patients with type 2 diabetes and moderate renal impairment (eGFR 30-59 mL/min/1.73 m2).
 Patients were randomized to receive Victoza® 1.8 mg (n=140) or placebo (n=139) in addition to existing oral antidiabetics and/or insulin therapy.
-The primary endpoint was change in A1C.1
+The primary endpoint was change in A1C.